-Implement the intervention(s) based on the results of the analysis in Stage A, using suitable tracking tools.
+Implement the intervention(s) based on the results of the analysis, using suitable tracking tools.
 Participating physicians should receive guidance on appropriate parameters for applying the intervention(s).

 Stage C: Learning from the Evaluation of the PI CME Effort

-Reassess and reflect on performance in practice measured after the implementation of the intervention(s) in Stage B, by comparing to the assessment done in Stage A and using the same performance measures.
+Reassess and reflect on performance in practice measured after the implementation of the intervention(s), by comparing to the original assessment and using the same performance measures.
 Summarize any practice, process and/or outcome changes that resulted from conducting the PI CME activity.

 Designating and Awarding Credit for Participation in a PI CME Activity

-- Accredited CME providers should designate each PI CME activity for 20 AMA PRA Category 1 Credits™.
+- Each PI CME activity is designated for 20 AMA PRA Category 1 Credits™.